wevbarker/Sauron/README.md

 - Research evaluation or hiring decisions without human review

 Responsible use means reading the papers, engaging thoughtfully, and respecting researchers' time.

+## Acknowledgements

+I am indebted to Will Handley for (i) calling out zero-sum famine mentality on my part, and encouraging me to make this repository public, and (ii) funding the _OpenAI_ inference used during development.
+I am also grateful to Ilona Gottwaldová for bringing the big picture of LLM-assisted grantsmanship to my attention.